tzach/python-driver/docs/dev_guide/cluster.rst

 Clusters and Sessions
 =====================

-The :class:`.Cluster` object is typically the main object an application interacts with when using the driver.
+The :class:`.Cluster` object is often the first driver object an application instantiates.

+It provides `attributes <../api/cassandra/cluster.html#cassandra.cluster.Cluster-attributes>`_ for configuring the connection to the Cassandra cluster,

-It provides methods for configuring the connection to the Cassandra cluster and holds the objects that maintain those connections.
+..
+It provides :doc:`attributes <../api/cassandra/cluster#cassandra.cluster.Cluster-attributes>` for configuring the connection to the Cassandra cluster,

+holds the objects that maintain those connections, and allows the user to create sessions for interacting with their Cassandra instance.

 - generic config
     - contact points
 - auth provider
 - ExecutionProfile
-    - ...
+    - dunno what's necessary to document here
 - user types
 - address translator
 - metrics collector